alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

 #### When to use `obj.key` operator and when to use `obj['key']`???
  1. using obj[key]
-- If the key is a vaeiable or a computed value.
+- If the key is a variable or a computed value.
-- If the key is a invalid as an identifier.
+- If the key is a not valid identifier _OR_ key is part of another variable.
   ``
   const weirdObj = {'firstName': 'sachin', '123': 'number};
   console.log(weirdObj['firstName'])